Arcodiant/StarDocs/docs/topics/ships/buy-ships.md

 With few exceptions, all ships that have been released can be purchased in-game by earning aUEC and buying them at ship dealers around the Stanton system.
-During Alpha, your purchase also includes lifetime insurance so even if your ship is destroyed, you will always be able to replace it.
+During Alpha, your purchase also includes lifetime insurance and a warranty, so even if your ship is destroyed you will always be able to replace it and its components.

 ??? info "Ship Availability"
     While the majority of ships are available purchase with in-game currency,